Skip to content

 New operators are expected to take over the second-floor space at 1415 Broad St. starting Nov.
 1, the statement said.

-Initially known as the Victoria Multicultural Event Centre when it opened in early 2003, the venue dropped the word multicultural from its name within a year — though it would continue to retain a strong link to Latin music.
+Known as the Victoria Multicultural Event Centre when it opened, the venue dropped the word “multicultural” from its name within a year, although it would continue to retain a strong link to Latin music and performing groups.

-The centre has been the longtime home to the Atomic Vaudeville theatre group and is a mainstay for the city’s drag and burlesque performance community.
+The centre has been the longtime home of the Atomic Vaudeville theatre group and is a mainstay for the city’s drag and burlesque performance community.

-During the pandemic, the centre ran a takeout coffee shop that eventually turned into a daytime cafe that served free food for artists, people in low-income housing, and those belonging to a minority group.
+During the pandemic, it ran a takeout coffee shop that eventually turned into a daytime café and creative space that offered free food and drinks for artists, people in low-income housing, and those belonging to a minority group.

 [email protected]